simonbogutzky/RollerShutterFirmware-esp32/README.md

 You can also use the [RollerShutterApp](https://github.com/sbogutzky/RollerShutterApp/).
 Make sure you change the IP address in the source code of the platform code.

 ## Author and Contribution
-As by the License this is free software released by the Simon Bogutzky.
+As expressed by license, this is free software published by Simon Bogutzky.
 The author (Simon Bogutzky) welcomes external contributors to freely use and extend this software.
-If you need some help, please write an [issue](https://github.com/sbogutzky/RollerShutterFirmware/issues).
+If you need help, please write an [issue](https://github.com/sbogutzky/RollerShutterFirmware/issues).